John Daly (golfer): Professional career

-1990: Ben Hogan Tour
+Ben Hogan Tour

-He earned full playing privileges on the Ben Hogan Tour (now the Korn Ferry Tour) for 1990, winning the qualifying tournament for the new circuit early that year.
+Daly earned full playing privileges on the Ben Hogan Tour for 1990, winning the qualifying tournament for the new circuit early that year.
 He then won two Sunshine Tour events early in 1990, one in South Africa (where he edged David Feherty), and one in Swaziland (where established veteran champion John Bland placed second).
 This was encouraging for Daly to win good-caliber events, defeat more experienced and well-established international professionals, and play before good-sized galleries which appreciated his performances.

-He then won the 1990 Ben Hogan Utah Classic, and completed a fine year by finishing T-12 at the 1990 PGA Tour Qualifying Tournament, earning 1991 PGA Tour privileges on his fourth attempt.
+Daly then won the 1990 Ben Hogan Utah Classic, and completed a fine year by finishing T-12 at the 1990 PGA Tour Qualifying Tournament, earning 1991 PGA Tour privileges on his fourth attempt.

-1991 PGA Championship win
+PGA Tour

 He joined the PGA Tour in 1991, showed increasingly strong play throughout the year, and then won the PGA Championship that August.
 This victory gained Daly a significant amount of media attention, due to the fact that Daly was the ninth and final alternate for the Championship.
 Just days before the tournament Nick Price dropped out, since his wife Sue was about to give birth.
 Daly, playing just his third major, was able to have Price's caddie Jeff (Squeaky) Medlin caddy for him.
 Daly had to drive through the night to arrive in time to claim his spot.
 A virtual unknown at the time, he achieved a first-round score of 69, even though he had not had time to play a practice round at the exceptionally difficult Crooked Stick Golf Club course near Indianapolis.
 He finished the tournament with scores of 69-67-69-71, giving him a three-stroke victory over veteran Bruce Lietzke, who was 15 years older.
 His feat generated enormous media coverage, propelling the hitherto virtually unknown Tour rookie to international fame.

-Late in the season, Daly became the first PGA Tour rookie to be invited to compete in the Skins Game, a made-for-television event featuring four top players, and he performed well there.
+Late in the season, Daly finished 3rd place at the 1991 Tour Championship.
+He then became the first PGA Tour rookie to be invited to compete in the Skins Game, a made-for-television event featuring four top players, and he performed well there finishing 2nd.

 Daly was subsequently named PGA Tour Rookie of the Year for 1991.
 He was also the first rookie to win a major title since Jerry Pate won the U.S. Open in 1976.

 His surprise victory and powerful swing provided the impetus for a cult-like fan base, composed of many people who had not been previously attracted to golf, and from that point onwards, Daly became one of the most popular players on Tour.
 He added to his reputation as a power hitter in 1993 by becoming, apparently, the first (and still the only) player to reach the green of the famous 630-yard hole 17 at Baltusrol Golf Club's Lower Course in two strokes.